Louise Nevelson: 1940s: First exhibitions

-Mid-career
+1950s–1960s: Mid-career

 During the 1950s, Nevelson exhibited her work as often as possible.
 Yet despite awards and growing popularity with art critics, she continued to struggle financially.
-To make ends meet she began teaching sculpture classes in adult education programs in the Great Neck public school system.
-Her own work began to grow to monumental size, moving beyond the human scale sized works she had been creating during the early 1940s.
-Nevelson also visited Latin America, and discovered influences for her work in Mayan ruins and the steles of Guatemala.
-In 1954, Nevelson's street in New York's Kips Bay was among those slated for demolition and redevelopment, and her increasing use of scrap materials in the years ahead drew upon on refuse left on the streets by her evicted neighbors.
-In 1955 Nevelson joined Colette Roberts' Grand Central Modern Gallery, where she had numerous one-woman shows.
+She began teaching sculpture classes in adult education programs in the Great Neck public school system.
+Her own work began to grow to monumental size, moving beyond the human scale works of the early 1940s.
+Nevelson also visited Latin America and was influenced by Mayan ruins and the steles of Guatemala.
+In 1954, Nevelson's street in Kips Bay was among those slated for demolition and redevelopment, and her increasing use of scrap materials in the years ahead drew upon on refuse left on the streets by her evicted neighbors.
+In 1955, Nevelson joined Colette Roberts' Grand Central Modern Gallery, where she had numerous one-woman shows.

 There she exhibited some of her most notable mid-century works: Bride of the Black Moon, First Personage, and the exhibit "Moon Garden + One", which showed her first wall piece, Sky Cathedral, in 1958.
-From 1957 to 1958, she was president of the New York Chapter of Artists' Equity, and in 1958 she joined the Martha Jackson Gallery, where she was guaranteed income and became financially secure.
-That year, she was photographed and featured on the cover of Life and had her first Martha Jackson solo exhibit, as did her friend and supporter Norman Carton, also a president of an Artists' Equity chapter (in Philadelphia).
-In 1960 she had her first one-woman show in Europe at Galerie Daniel Cordier in Paris.
-Later that year a collection of her work, grouped together as "Dawn's Wedding Feast", was included in the group show, "Sixteen Americans", at the Museum of Modern Art alongside Robert Rauschenberg and Jasper Johns.
-In 1962 she made her first museum sale to the Whitney Museum of American Art, who purchased the black wall, Young Shadows.
+From 1957 to 1958, she was president of the New York Chapter of Artists' Equity where she forged a long friendship and advocacy with Norman Carton, a former Philadelphia Artist Equity president.
+In 1958, Carton helped Nevelson join Martha Jackson Gallery, where he worked and exhibited.
+At Martha Jackson, she was then guaranteed income and became financially secure.
+That year, she was photographed and featured on the cover of Life and had her first Martha Jackson solo exhibit.

+In 1960, she had her first one-woman show in Europe at Galerie Daniel Cordier in Paris.
+Later that year a collection of her work, grouped together as "Dawn's Wedding Feast", was included in the group show, "Sixteen Americans", at the Museum of Modern Art.
+In 1962, she made her first museum sale to the Whitney Museum of American Art, which purchased the black wall Young Shadows.
 That same year, her work was selected for the 31st Venice Biennale and she became national president of Artists' Equity, serving until 1964.

 In 1962 she left Martha Jackson Gallery for a brief stint at the Sidney Janis Gallery.
 After an unsuccessful first show in which none of her work sold, Nevelson had a falling out with gallery owner Janis over sums he advanced her and was unable to recoup.
 Nevelson and Janis entered into a contentious legal battle that left Nevelson broke, depressed, and at risk of becoming homeless.
 However, at this time Nevelson was offered a funded, six-week artist fellowship at Tamarind Lithography Workshop (now Tamarind Institute) in Los Angeles, which allowed her to escape the drama of New York City.
 She explained, "I wouldn't ordinarily have gone.
 I didn't care so much about the idea of prints at that time but I desperately needed to get out of town and all of my expenses were paid."